ElArkk/jax-unirep/paper/paper.md

 ### Utility Reimplementation

-More tricky than the tensors
-are getting strings to tensor conversion done correct.
 For the `get_reps()` functionality, we copied quite a bit of source code from the original, including the original authors' implementation of